 How to Buy Quality Hosting?

-- Check hosting server speed with Pickuphost or use one of the reliable and updated list of top hosting companies
+- Check hosting server speed with Pickuphost or use one of the reliable and updated lists of top hosting companies

-- The hosting server should be located in the same geographical area where most of your customers are located, because distance from host can affect site speed
+- The hosting server should be located in the same geographical area where most of your customers are located because distance from the host can affect site speed

 - Make sure your hosting company has excellent customer support, so you’re not left hanging whenever things are not going as planned